d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 ## Next version

-There will be released a new "maintenance version" in a few weeks.
+There will be released a "maintenance release" in a few weeks.
 Batch is removed and replaced with multiple selection of tasks to execute.

 ## Version 2.1.1